- What is the application fee?

 - How will this program help my career prospects?

-- Does the master’s degree require a thesis?
+- Do the master’s degree programs require a thesis?

 - How many credit hours are required to complete the program?

-The master’s degree requires 36 credit hours to complete, while the graduate certificate program requires 15 credit hours to complete.
+The master’s degree in gerontology and the master’s degree in medical physiology and aging require 36 and 30 credit hours, respectively, to complete, while the graduate certificate program requires 15 credit hours to complete.

 - How quickly can students complete the program?

-The MS in gerontology program can be completed in as little as three semesters or one year.
+Our MS in gerontology and MS in medical physiology and aging programs can both be completed in as little as three semesters or one year.
 However, master’s degree students can take their time and enroll in one course per semester.
 Graduate certificate students can complete the program in as little as one year, over the course of two semesters, but they will have up to five semesters to complete the program.

 - How many credits should I take per semester?